zhaoqy1996/Delta2ML/README.md

 ```

 ### Basic Usage
 1. Put xyz files of the your target geometries into a folder (e.g., input\_geo) which contains GFN2-xTB optimized geometries of either transition state or individual reactant and product (or both).
 For multi-molecular reactions, like A+B-->C, we recommend optimize A and B seperately.
-NOTE: All the input and output energies should be/are in Hartree!!!

 2. Prepare a csv file containing 'name' (match with file name in the input geometry folder) and 'xTB\_ene' (xTB level single point energy).